-As part of our deployment bucket list, we spent a busy and fun-filled day in Mobile, Alabama.
+As part of our deployment bucket list, we spent a busy and fun-filled day in Mobile, Alabama!
+And seeing the USS Alabama was at the top of our list!

-Of course, your sojourn in the Azalea City isn’t complete without a visit to Battleship Memorial Park and it’s showpiece the USS Alabama.
-This park is one of Mobile’s main attractions and makes for a fun experience for adults and kids alike!
+Your day in the Azalea City isn’t complete without a visit to Battleship Memorial Park and it’s showpiece the USS Alabama.
+This park is one of Mobile’s main attractions and makes for a fun experience for adults and kids alike.

 We had only a single day in Mobile and we spent over half of it here.
 A decision that we don’t regret at all!